-Sustainalytics evaluated the organisations funded by the proceeds of the Social Bond as at 30 September 2019, based on whether:
+Sustainalytics evaluated the organisations funded by the proceeds of the Social Bond as of 30 September 2020 based on whether:

-- The organisations met the Use of Proceeds and Eligibility Criteria outlined in the NAB Social Bond Framework; and - 2.
-NAB reported on at least one of the Key Performance Indicators (KPIs) for the Use of Proceeds criteria outlined in the NAB Social Bond Framework.
+- 1. The organisations met the Use of Proceeds and Eligibility Criteria outlined in the NAB Social Bond Framework; and - 2.
+NAB reported on at least one of the Key Performance Indicators (KPIs) for each Use of Proceeds criteria outlined in the NAB Social Bond Framework.